Since I've been living on the island for a few years now, I feel it's time to write my perspective on living in Cyprus as an online entrepreneur.

 All EU-nationals can become tax residents of Cyprus pretty easily.
 Although the process can take a while, requirements to become resident are fairly low for EU citizens.

 To legally become tax resident of Cyprus, you need to spend a minimum of 183 days per year here.

 You can apply for tax residence after 60 days, but this is only if you're not a tax resident of another country, and don't spend more than 183 days in a specific country.

-Third nationals can apply for different kind of visas, depending on the intent of moving here.
+Third nationals can apply for different kinds of visas, depending on the intent of moving here.
 Student visas and temporary resident permits are the most common.

 The country also offers a residence investment program.
-Under these programs, foreign entrepreneurs can live in Cyprus in return for an investment which can guarantee permanent residence or even citizenship.
+Under these programs, foreign entrepreneurs can live in Cyprus in return for an investment that can guarantee permanent residence or even citizenship.

 Some people invest in Cyprus to attain a Cypriot passport, but since November 2020, this is no longer possible.